AndrewJBateman/ionic-angular-accordian/README.md

 ## :clipboard: Status & To-do list

 * Status: Working.
-* To-do: work out how to add html links inside the accordion, maybe by using a function.
+* To-do: work out how to add HTML links inside the accordion, maybe by using a function.

 ## :clap: Inspiration